resistance-protocol/litepaper/README.md

 like voting system may be provided in which RSX holders will approve or deny any changes proposed.
 A guardian multisig will be put in place to forbid critical changes potentially putting the system at risk of failure during the bootstrapping period.
-Decisions that may have to be made include, but are not limited to the following areas.
+Decisions that may have to be made are listed below.

 - Adding, changing and removing reserve assets, including their RFV and allocation targets.
-Implications of adding reserve assets is to sell bonds for them.
+Implication of adding reserve assets is to sell bonds for them.
 E.g. adding DAI as reserve asset implies to sell DAI bonds, have RSX/DAI POL and make RSX redeemable for DAI at PF.
 Requires majority vote on chain.
-- Changing bond volume per time unit.
-Implications of changing bond volume is to sell more or less bonds, eventually showing reflexive results relative to current market conditions.
+- Changing bond properties like vesting term or volume per time unit.
+  Implication of e.g. changing bond volume is to sell more or less bonds, eventually showing reflexive results relative to current market conditions.
   Requires majority vote on chain.
+- Diverting excess reserves to trusted beneficiary multisigs.
+Implication of utilizing excess reserves for e.g. farming is to elect and trust operators of beneficiary multisigs if programmatic strategies do not suffice.
 - Increasing PF and PC.
 Implications of increasing PF is for RSX to never be cheaper than PF ever again.
 Available for anyone to execute as soon as the system guarantees full backing at the new level.